otrv4/otrv4/otrv4.md

 ```
 Parse
-  Parses OTR messages to the values of each of the fields in them and shows
+  Parses OTRv4 messages to the values of each of the fields in them and shows
   these fields.

 Modify Data Message